-During a meeting with Dean Ward on March 23 questions were asked on three issues.
+During a meeting between the Dean of Admissions and Records Tamica Ward and student veterans on March 23, students asked questions about three issues.

 Ward explained the process from final exams to diploma availability.
 The reason for the time between the end of the semester and diploma is impacted by many factors.
-The first is that LPC wants to hold its graduation ceremony early.
-Instructors, by contract, are not required to turn in grades until 2 weeks after the end of the final exams which is after the graduation ceremony.
+LPC holds its graduation early.
+Instructors, by contract, are not required to turn in grades until three business days after the last day of finals, which is after the graduation ceremony, Ward said.

 Then the grades have to be entered into the computer.
-After the grades are entered then an evaluator needs to perform an evaluation to ensure that all the requirements are met.
+After the grades are entered, an evaluator needs to perform an evaluation to ensure that all the requirements are met.
 The courses completed are also entered into Degree Works.

 Currently, LPC only has one evaluator available.
-Two evaluators are on leave.
+Another evaluator is on leave.

-After verification that all the requirements have been met a diploma is ordered from a printing company.
-LPC has changed print vendors to hope that the printing time can be shortened.
+After verification that all the requirements have been met, a diploma is ordered from a printing company.
+LPC has changed print vendors in hopes that the printing time can be shortened.

-The third question was on transcript evaluations and how to get the evaluation done in a timely manner.
+The third question was about transcript evaluations and how to get the evaluation done in a timely manner.

-LPC will not perform a transcript evaluation until a student has taken at least 12 credits at LPC.
-This is to ensure that a student is serious about working towards a certificate or degree.
-This is to not waste valuable evaluator efforts on a student who does not complete a certificate or degree program.
+LPC will not perform a transcript evaluation until a student has taken at least 12 credits at LPC, according to Ward.
+This ensures that a student is serious about working towards a certificate or degree.
+In addition, it ensures that valuable evaluator efforts are not used on a student who does not complete a certificate or degree program.

 The same evaluator performs transcript evaluations and the evaluations before the degrees are awarded and diplomas issued.

 LPC is changing to make a transcript evaluation for students transferring to LPC to be done earlier.
-This should help those students who have completed some requirements at other schools.
+This should help those students who have completed some requirements at other schools, Ward said.

 One student said the counselor questioned if a math class she took at another school would meet a math requirement.
 Submitting several requests for an incoming transcript evaluation were ignored.